umbraco/UmbracoDocs/11/umbraco-cms/extending/filesystemproviders/azure-blob-storage.md

 As of [version 11.0.0](https://github.com/umbraco/Umbraco.StorageProviders/releases/tag/release-11.0.0) of `Umbraco.StorageProviders`, the ImageSharp dependency has been separated into its own package.

-Therefore, if you're planning on upgrading your site from Umbraco 9/10 to 11+, then don't forget to install and setup the new `Umbraco.StorageProviders.AzureBlob.ImageSharp` package; this will ensure that your ImageSharp cache continues to be stored in your blob storage container.
+Therefore, if you're planning on upgrading your site from Umbraco 9/10 to 11+, don't forget to install and setup the new `Umbraco.StorageProviders.AzureBlob.ImageSharp` package.
+This will ensure that your ImageSharp cache continues to be stored in your blob storage container.

 {% endhint %}